 How many times have you heard this verse quoted or even quoted it yourself?
 Sounds pretty good, doesn’t it?
 By itself, that one statement seemingly holds great promise.
 “If we delight in, love God, and find joy in Him, He will fill our lives with all the things we enjoy and value.”

 Just one problem.
 That “interpretation” is taken out of context and totally self-focused.
-As we’ve been doing together for the last several Thursdays, let’s step back and consider the greater context of the verse – Psalm 37 – so we can better grasp the meaning of verse 4.
+In order to understand the original meaning, let’s step back and consider the greater context of the verse – Psalm 37 – so we can better grasp the meaning of verse 4.
 (If you have time, read Psalm 37:1-9 now.)

 In this psalm, David – the shepherd boy God made king – contemplates an age-old dilemma.
 Often, evil people prosper while those who faithfully follow God struggle to pay the bills and provide for their families.
 It’s tempting to envy “evil” people who enjoy wealth and all the things the world offers.
 We may even wonder what’s the use of following God?
 Maybe we should just do things the world’s way?

 Things really haven’t changed throughout history.
 Since the fall, people have acquired wealth through deception.
 Innocent people have gone hungry.
 Evil people enjoy luxury while righteous people suffer great need.
 The wicked gain at the expense of the godly.
 The ways of the wicked both tempt us and harm us.

 David saw this plight in his own day.
 He knew this earthly life is not fair.
 But as horrible as the situation was and is, he knew it was temporary.
 He wrote Psalm 37 to encourage God’s people to see things through an eternal lens.
 To realize that the spiritual far outweighs the physical.